-Ahhh, Presidents’ Day.
-A holiday that often means buy-one-get-one deals, closed banks, interest-free financing on furniture, and excellent lease terms for well-qualified car buyers.
+For some, Presidents’ Day is associated with closed banks, interest-free financing on furniture, and excellent lease terms for well-qualified car buyers.
 But for teachers, it’s a great opportunity to kick those American history lesson plans up a notch with a few Presidents’ Day activities.

 Go inside one of the biggest debates in American history: how our founding fathers settled on the leader of the executive branch.
 This fascinating TedED video for elementary school kids breaks it down.

-2. Put on a Presidents’ Day puppet show.
+3. Put on a Presidents’ Day puppet show

 How adorable are these guys?
 These DIY finger-puppet presidents are perfect for younger students to act out some of these presidential fun facts.
 Use felt, glue, lace scraps, markers, and quarters (Washington) and pennies (Lincoln) to celebrate the birthday boys.
-You can add in other coins for more presidential fun.
+Then add in other coins for more presidential fun.

 Read-alouds are perfect for Presidents’ Day activities.
-Honor all things POTUS with these awesome reads for your classroom .
+Honor all things POTUS with these awesome books for your classroom .
 This clever list engages readers from pre-K through middle school with presidential facts, history, and Presidents’ Day fun.

-Nothing shows our democracy in action better than writing a letter to the commander in chief.
+Nothing shows our democracy in action better than writing a letter to the Commander in Chief.
 During a class discussion, have students share what matters most to them.
-Encourage students to ask their questions and share their big ideas in their letters.
-Here’s the address:
+Encourage students to share their big ideas and ask questions in their letters.

 The President of the USA (or write the president’s name)